 It is important to know that not all Gnostic texts are so bizarre.
 Many of these texts do contain passages that are more benign.
 Some texts, like the Gospel of Truth, contain much that is Christian.
 Some consider the Gospel of Truth to be a Christian document.
-Some second century http://www.churchhistory101.com/century2-p6.php

-Christian texts contain some gnostic passages.
+Also, some second century Christian texts contain some gnostic material.
 If we consider Clement of Alexandria, we realize that in some regions Gnosticism affected the presentation of the Christian message.
-As I haved stated elsewhere:
+As I state on my web site:

 Although Clement is clearly on the offensive against gnosticism, it is also clear that some of his views are not consistent with other early writers.
-This is something a problem with Clement of Alexandria.
+This is something of a problem with Clement of Alexandria.
 He represents a time in the development of Egyptian Christianity when the church was recovering from what appears to have been a 50-60 year period when gnosticism was the dominant force.